Carlton756/RDAMP-Sales-Analysis/README.md

 ## Overall profit margin is strong at 68%, but some sub-categories such as Root Vegetables at 49.6%, have a negative impact on this –
 -	Possibly switch suppliers for low-margin categories.
 -	Consider dynamic pricing models based on seasonal trends and inventory turnover.
-## Online and In-/store revenue are almost balanced, but so far 2025 performance figures have fallen compared to 2024 figures for the same period –
+## Online and In-store revenue are almost balanced, but so far 2025 performance figures have fallen compared to 2024 figures for the same period –
 -	Reexamine online user experience and checkout information to identify any negative contributing factors e.g., cart abandonment or payment failures.
 -	Introduce channel specific deals such as online or in-store loyalty campaigns.
 -	Implement click-and-collect options as enhance convenience is a welcomed feature.
 This would also lead to an increase in basket size